alovajs/alovajs.github.io/tutorial/server/strategy/send-captcha.md

 :::

-Captcha code sending and captcha, support cluster management captcha code
+Supports sending and verifying captcha codes, with cluster-based management of captcha codes

 ## Features